EHS Education

 The pathway starts with a basic online course, followed by intermediate and advanced cadaveric courses in open, laparoscopic, and complex hernia techniques.
 Entry to advanced levels requires surgical experience, and a logbook of basic hernia procedures.

 Courses include pre-course materials, tests, and expert-led dissection over two days.
-In 2025, the pathway will expand to include a robotic course, developed in collaboration with the robotic industry but with EHS retaining control of curriculum and content.
+In 2025, the pathway expanded to include robotic courses, developed in collaboration with the robotic industry but with EHS retaining control of curriculum and content.

 To support long-term learning, EHS introduced AlfredSurgery, a digital platform offering detailed procedural guidance, checklists, assessments, and video-coaching.